PDT for Imagery Intelligence

 Original satellite image courtesy ©SpaceImaging.

-Once integrated into a software application, PDT's unique user interface and detail-in-context functionality will enhance and extend the existing set of tools used for precise inspection and adjustment.
+Once integrated into your ELT environment, PDT's unique user interface and detail-in-context functionality will enhance and extend the existing set of tools used for precise inspection and adjustment.
 In one NGA Imagery Analyst's words, "PDT would enable me to perform data collection, data extraction, and editing more efficiently."

 Find out more